OmerElshrief/LLM-MeasurementsParser/readme.md

 ```

 To add a prompt, create a new directory and add both files and make sure they follow the same format mentioned above.

-Explain the steps required to install and set up your software.
-Include any prerequisites or dependencies needed.
-Provide clear instructions for configuring the environment.

 ## Usage